iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 1 reviews"/>
 </p>

+> After having used this app religiously for many years without any problems.
+They now change your selected project to coronavirus against your will or knowledge.
+It doesn't matter what project you select.
+They will secretly change it to coronavirus.
+I have now deleted this app as I find it unethical.<br> :date: __2021-02-05 04:35:19__

 > Good concept.
 My problem is that it kicks in whenever the phone is charging, not desirable when plugged into a powerbank.
 I use my phone as cycling computer and also with maps and use a powerbank so i can have the screen on all the time.
 If dreamlabs kicks in it drains the powerbank and phone battery at an amazing rate.
 It would help if it was possible to define the time period when dreamlab is active so it is restricted to overnight charging time.
 Running too often when not wanted so uninstall<br> :date: __2021-01-28 18:26:03__